Ditte Hansen: Early life

-Hansen grew up with her father, an alcoholic, where he occasionally abuses her as she attempted to calm down.
-These events traumatised Hansen, as she sometimes goes to therapy to escape her past while having strong support with her husband.
+Hansen grew up with her father, an alcoholic, where he occasionally abused her as she attempted to calm him down.
+These events traumatised Hansen, as she sometimes goes to therapy to escape her past while having strong support from her husband.

 Career

 Hansen graduated from the School of Acting at the Odense Theater in 1996 and from 1996 to 1998 was employed at the theatre.

 Hansen made her film debut in Hella Joof's comedy-drama Oh Happy Day.
 She made her debut in the Cirkusrevyen in 2006.
 She hosted the awarding of Reumert of the Year in May 2010 and again in 2011.
-In 2012, she appeared on television as forensic pathologist in Crime III and various roles in the satire program In the fence on DR1.
+In 2012, she appeared on television as a forensic pathologist in Crime III and various roles in the satire program In the fence on DR1.
 She hosted the Reumert Awards in May 2010 and again in 2011.
 In 2012, she appeared on television as forensic pathologist in Forbrydelsen III and various roles in the satirical series I hegnet on DR1.
 Between 2015 and 2018, she wrote and starred in Ditte & Louise opposite Louise Mieritz, across two seasons and a theatrical film.
 In 2019, she published the book Gode Kasser.